apache/cassandra-java-driver/changelog/README.md

 ### 3.0.1

+- [bug] JAVA-1161: ZonedDateTimeCodec does not preserve timeZone, but only the offset
 - [bug] JAVA-1132: Executing bound statement with no variables results in exception with protocol v1.
 - [improvement] JAVA-1040: SimpleStatement parameters support in QueryLogger.
 - [improvement] JAVA-1151: Fail fast if HdrHistogram is not in the classpath.